johnkord/sendie/docs/what-is-sendie.md

 - ✅ We never see or store your files
 - ✅ Works with any file size
 - ✅ Up to 10 people can join a single session
+- ✅ Session hosts can lock sessions and kick peers

 **What you need:** A modern browser (Chrome, Firefox, Edge, Safari).
 That's it.